xrdocs/cloud-scale-networking/_tutorials/bgp-evpn-configuration-ncs-5500-part-2.md

 date: '2018-09-04 15:21 -0700'
 title: BGP-EVPN Configuration on NCS 5500 part-2
 author: Ahmad Bilal Siddiqui
-position: hidden
+position: top
 excerpt: >-
-  This tutorial covers the configuration of BGP-EVPN based MC-LAG for Multi-Homing of devices.
+  This post covers the configuration of BGP-EVPN based MC-LAG for Multi-Homing of devices on NCS 5500.
 tags:
   - iosxr
   - ncs 5500